dennisrcao/neural-stem-slicer/README_Dev.md

 ---
 ## TODO List
-- Ableton segmentation BPM identification: maybe we need to write the metadata into the segmented loops
-- Onset detection of the "1" beat - maybe include GUI with waveform at top with spacebar control (playpause) + waveform zoom in/out
+- Onset detection of the "1" beat - maybe include GUI with waveform at top with spacebar control (playpause) + waveform zoom in/out, we store timestamp, so user can decide on the "1"
 - Type check for manual override must be a number BPM and a camelot wheel string
 - Total Processing Time: 314.87 seconds